What are referral fees?

 Referral fees are where an estate agent receives a commission, payment, fee, reward/gift or another benefit from a third-party service provider for recommending them to the buyer or seller.

-Making referral fees transparent, NTSELAT guidance
+Making referral fees transparent

 In February 2019, the National Trading Standards Estate and Letting Agency Team (NTSELAT) published guidance on referral fees received by estate agents across the UK.
 They aim to ensure that referral fees become more open and transparent to consumers.
+We helped to produce the guidance along with The Property Ombudsman (TPO) and other industry bodies.

 What estate agents need to do: